 THOMAS THURMON "TOMMY" HAYES, JR., FAIA (1925-1987)After serving in the Army, Hayes attended NCSU on a football scholarship and received a degree in Architectural Engineering in 1949 and a degree in architecture in 1951.
 For a brief time, he worked with William Deitrick.
 According to his wife Cleon, he also worked briefly with Edward Loewenstein, who sent him to Southern Pines to work on three houses.

 He was AIANC President in 1978.
-After his death, Robert Anderson and David Clinton eventually bought the firm; Clinton left and it is now called Anderson Architects PLLC.
+After his death, Robert Anderson and David Clinton eventually bought the firm; Clinton left and it became Anderson Architects PLLC.

 David Clinton recalls that Hayes was a consummate designer and teacher who would frequently quote his muse, Matthew Novicki, architect of Raleigh's Dorton Arena.
 Pictured below are former firm partners Dick Schnedl, Dick Mitchell, Hayes, and Calvin Howell in the 1970's.

 1955 - The Will and Diane Howard Residence, 3905 Henderson Road, Greensboro NC.
 Will Howard was Hayes' college roommate.
 Poured terrazzo floors.
 Sold to Andrew L. and Adele G. Ducker in 1967.
 Sold in 1971 to Thomas N. and Joanne P. Meschery.
 Sold in 1972 to Andrew J. and Grace F. Rubin.
 Sold in 1977 to E. Shepard and Marjorie L. Huntley.
 Sold in 2001 to Clint Popper.
 Put on NCMH's Endangered List in 2013.
-Sold in 2013 to Elizabeth and Michale J. Felsen, who plan a renovation.
+Sold in 2013 to Elizabeth (Liz) and Michale J. Felsen.
+The Felsens have a renovaton underway in 2014 with Martin Felsen and Sarah Dunn of UrbanLab of Chicago for considerations related to the structure; Greg McCollum of Santa Ana CA for the landscape design,l and Gary Jobe for construction.

 1959 - The Steed Residence, Candor NC.
 No picture or specific